Contact us if you are planning on doing business in Central America.

 For some years Colombian investors have demonstrated an interest in doing business in Central America.
 Sectors such as finance, real estate development, technology, and tourism are some of the most attractive niches.

 Executives of Colombian companies have found fertile ground for doing business in Central America.
-The isthmus is a market of approximately 50 million potential customers for their goods and services.
-In addition to being in close proximity to one another, Colombia and it’s Central American neighbors share many common customs and cultural affinities.
+The isthmus represents a market of approximately 50 million potential customers for their goods and services.
+In addition to being in close proximity to one another, Colombia and its Central American neighbors share many common customs and cultural affinities.

 When analyzing Colombia’s influence in the region, ProColombia, the nation’s export promotion agency, identified more than seventy companies operating in Panama and Costa Rica.
 In fact, Panama is the main investment destination for Colombian companies.

 Between 2000 and 2018, Colombian companies doing business in Panama contributed approximately US $8.8 billion dollars to the nation’s economy.
 After the United States, Colombia is the second largest investment in the canal country.

 Colombian operations that are doing business in Central America are concentrated in sectors such as finance, construction, tourism, retail, transportation, energy, manufacturing, food processing, textiles, and chemicals.

 Colombian companies that are operating in the region are doing so predominantly to compete in the Central American domestic market and not to use it as a platform to export to third parties.
 The overall market in Central America is compelling for them in terms of size, purchasing power, growth prospects, and economic integration.

 Growth in Colombian companies doing business in Central America has been driven by trade agreements that have been established between itself and the Northern Triangle (Guatemala, Honduras, and El Salvador) and Costa Rica.